Frequently Asked Questions

 Visit families.stanford.edu for helpful information for parents and families.
 The University Communications team will send Family Newsletters by email on a quarterly basis throughout the academic year.
 Individuals who receive the Approaching Stanford summer newsletter will automatically be added to the Family Newsletter database once the school year begins.
 If you are not on this mailing list and would like to be added, have your student email firstname.lastname@example.org with your contact information.
 Note that this request must come from your student.

-All term charges for undergraduate students (tuition, housing, dining, health insurance, etc.) are due the month prior to the start of the quarter, unless otherwise specified.
-All other charges are billed and due monthly.
-Student’s monthly university bills are generated on or around the 20th of each month and due on the 15th of the following month.
-Their first University bill will be available on August 20 and payment for charges on this bill will be due by September 15.
-Detailed information is available on the Student Financial Services website, including how students can set up parents/guardians as Authorized Payers and Due Dates.
-Authorized Payers will be able to view and pay the bill.
+Charges and credits (e.g., out-of-pocket payments, financial aid, loans) from university departments are aggregated in your student's account and provided electronically on a monthly basis.
+All term charges for undergraduate students (tuition, health insurance, housing, etc.) are due prior to the start of the quarter, unless otherwise specified.
+All other charges are billed and are due monthly.
+Student’s monthly university bills are generated on or around the 25th of each month and due on the 20th of the following month.
+Their first University bill will be available on September 1 and payment for charges on this bill will be due by September 20.
+Detailed information is available on the Student Financial Services website, including how students can set up parents/guardians as Authorized Users and Due Dates.
+Authorized Users will be able to view and pay the bill.

 Students should send scholarship checks to the Office of Financial Aid in Montag Hall.
 Financial Aid processes all scholarship checks made out to students and to Stanford.
 Be sure your student’s Stanford ID number is on the check so that it is applied to the correct account.